macabdul9/midas-IIITD-task/README.md

     from googel.colab import files <br/>
     uploaded = files.upload()<br/>

 - Mount the coloboratory storage with the google drive using the following scripts:

     from google.colab import drive<br/>
     drive.mount('/content/drive')<br/>

- you will be redirected to a page asking for a authorization code associated with you google acccount(on which you have uploaded               the dataset)
+ you will get a link to a page asking for a authorization code associated with you google acccount(on which you have uploaded               the dataset)
  - start running the notebook cell sequentially after installing the dependencies using above mentioned command

 Note: check the path of the files and folder properly